 Botox for Migraine Treatment

 If there’s one thing migraine sufferers have in common, it’s the ‘I’m-willing-to-try-just-about-anything-to-get-rid-of-this-pain’ mentality.
-Migraines are listed as one of the top 20 most disabling conditions according to the World Health Organization (WHO), yet are still one of the most mysterious conditions according to health care professionals.
+Worldwide, migraines are the third most common disease, but they are still one of the most mysterious conditions.

 What is Botox?